Set Up a LinkedIn Ad Campaign

 Once your LinkedIn pages are approved, you can navigate back to Advertising to create the campaign.
 When you create the new campaign, you will first be prompted to select the LinkedIn page you want to use to create the campaign.

-Enter a name for your campaign, and then select a target segment.
+1. Enter a name for your campaign, and then select a target segment.

-The setup process for LinkedIn campaigns is the same as with other campaigns.
+1. The setup process for LinkedIn campaigns is the same as with other campaigns.
 Read FAQ: Campaign Targeting for additional information on the options available.

-Once you have entered in all details and targets for this campaign, review and click Launch Campaign at the bottom of the page.
+1. After you have entered in all details and targets for this campaign, review and click Launch Campaign at the bottom of the page.

-Campaign Fees
+Campaign fees

-Understanding reporting differences in LinkedIn Campaign Metrics
+Understanding reporting differences in LinkedIn campaign metrics

 • Campaign Analytics uses LinkedIn’s Non-Demographic API: